 PFAS is a group of approximately 5,000 man-made chemicals used in a variety of industries and consumer products.
 These chemicals are very persistent in the environment and human body.
-SFRWS conducted a special round of PFAS monitoring of its water sources and transmission system in 2019.
-The monitoring effort was not under any federal or State order/permit requirements; it was proactively conducted on a voluntary basis with the objective to identify if SFRWS's water supplies are impacted by PFAS.
-Using the State's stringent sampling procedures and based on the currently approved/certified method of analysis for 18 PFAS contaminants, SFRWS confirmed no PFAS was detected in its water sources and transmission system.
-Considering USEPA's recent development of a newer method of analysis for additional PFAS contaminants, SFRWS intends to conduct another round of monitoring
+SFRWS conducted a special round of PFAS monitoring of its surface water sources and transmission system in 2019 and five groundwater wells in September 2020.
+The monitoring effort was entirely proactive and voluntary with the objective to identify if SFRWS's water supplies are impacted by PFAS.
+Using the State's stringent sampling procedures and based on the approved/certified method of analysis for 18 PFAS contaminants, SFRWS confirmed no PFAS was detected in its water sources and transmission system.
+Considering USEPA's recent development of a newer method of analysis for additional PFAS contaminants, SFRWS intends to conduct another round of monitoring when the new analytical method is available at its contract laboratory.
+For additional information about PFAS, visit SWRCB-DDW website waterboards.ca.gov/pfas and/or USEPA website epa.gov/pfas.